 An experienced IME examiner will take every opportunity to trap you if you omit information or get your dates confused.

-You have the right to request a copy of the IME report to be sent to you and your primary doctor.
+Tip #4: You have the right to request a copy of the IME report to be sent to you and your primary doctor.
 This request needs to be sent by certified return receipt requested.
 Otherwise, the insurance company can stay they never received your request.
-It is also important to request that any mental health or nervous condition reports are sent to you directly and not your doctor’s office.

 On the day of your examination, be aware that you will probably be under surveillance.
 Do not do anything during the day that your doctor has restricted you from doing.
 If you have been ordered to use a cane, use your cane or if you are required to wear a back brace, make sure you wear a back brace.
 It will be a good idea to bring a camera and take photos of your body if you are swollen afterward.
 The IME examiners have been known to say that the person is not swollen after the exam.
 However, photos can prove they are untruthful.